 And, finally, here are three tips for dealing with crowds in Yellowstone:

-• Visit in the off-season – And, if you love winter and are ready to be cold, consider venturing into the park in the winter months.
+• Visit in the off-season – And, if you love winter and can handle the cold, consider venturing into the park in the winter months.
 The grizzlies are hibernating but everyone else is awake.
 Mammoth Hot Springs Hotel and Cabins and Old Faithful Snow Lodge are open to guests!
 You can ski, snowshoe, and enjoy the bison and wolves, practically all to yourselves!

 • If it works best for your situation to go in the summer, just embrace it.
 There’s a reason so many people go to Yellowstone.
 It’s AMAZING!
 So, share the wonder with the person to your left, to your right, in front of you, and behind you.
 The national parks are for all of us, forever.
 Accept and enjoy.